Code-Sharp/WampSharp-docs/WAMP2/Roles/Callee/Getting-Started-with-Callee.md

 ### About Callee role

 WAMPv2 defines a Callee role, that is a role that can register a remote procedure call to the router (using the REGISTER/UNREGISTER messages).
 The callee's procedure can be invoked by the router (using the INVOCATION message).
-The callee can response with a result or an error to the router  (using the YIELD/ERROR message).
+The callee can respond with a result or an error to the router  (using the YIELD/ERROR message).

 WampSharp supports two methods for consuming the callee role.